rp-mullen/tokyo-DB-forecast/README.md

 ## Usage

-To schedule the main script to run hourly in a UNIX/Linux environment, run the following commands in the terminal:
+To schedule the main script to run hourly in a UNIX/Linux environment, cd into the script's directory and run the following commands in the terminal:
 ```
 chmod +x main.py
 sudo crontab -e